pouchdb/pouchdb/docs/api.md

 ## List all databases<a id="list_databasese"></a>

 {% highlight js %}
-Pouch.allDbs(callback)
+PouchDB.allDbs(callback)
 {% endhighlight %}

 Retrieves all databases from PouchDB.
 By default, this feature is turned off and this function will return an empty list.
-To enable this feature and obtain a list of all the databases, set `Pouch.enableAllDbs` to true before creating any databases.
+To enable this feature and obtain a list of all the databases, set `PouchDB.enableAllDbs` to true before creating any databases.

 #### Example Usage:
 {% highlight js %}
-Pouch.enableAllDbs = true;
+PouchDB.enableAllDbs = true;
-Pouch.allDbs(function(err, response) {});
+PouchDB.allDbs(function(err, response) {});
 {% endhighlight %}

 #### Example Response: